ludwigschubert/flow-simulator/README.md

 Start by moving `say_hello_world.py` from `playground` to `playground/tasks`.
 Results are created in `greetings`, as specified in that task.
 Then, within 'playground' subfolder, create or move new inputs in/to specified input directories.

+### Right hand side cases

+#### lists
+just take as input
+match all files

+#### strings
+are PathTemplates
+may produce and or require implicit variables

+match only when template matches

+#### Lambdas
+have inputs
+evaluated once per product of inputs return list of values which is a dimension

+#### dictionaries
+have path templates, but some implicit variables are locally bound they produce a list of dictionaries (one per unbound variable combination)

+#### output
+is PathTemplate
+but requires all it's implicit variables to already be bound